takagiy/ziggygo/doc/README.md

 # Solver
 The thing what you want is probably a `solver`.

-Its constructor takes a `map` and a `cart` to know locations of obstacles and how fat the cart is.
+Its constructor takes a `map` and a `cart` to know the locations of the obstacles and how fat the cart is.

 ```c++
 auto map = ...;